 How do I know if my content is good?

 There are two simple ways to understand if your content is useful.

 First you can check your analytics and especially the time users spent on a page.
 A reader will stay longer on the page if the content is good and second the number of social media shares (Facebook likes, tweets etc.).

 This is actually a very good way to understand what user’s want and what type of content to provide in your website or blog.

 How to write good content?

-There is no simple answer to this question but the following guidelines can put you in the correct direction:
+There is no simple answer to this question, but the following guidelines can put you in the right direction:

 - Make sure that your content delivers what promised in the title.
 If for example your title is “How to lose 15 pounds of fat” make sure that your post provides an accurate description (or steps) that someone can follow to achieve the desired result.

 - Check your text for typos, spelling and grammar mistakes.

 - Format your text (as explained in Tip 8 above)